 8. Keflavk International Airport/Reykjavik (Reykjavik, Iceland)

 You’ll have plenty of time to see most of the natural wonders of Iceland when you have four hours on your hands – partly because Iceland is pretty small.
-If you’re thinking of making an excursion, the airport purportedly offers luggage lockers so you can make the best use of your time without worrying about your bags.
+If you’re planning an excursion, the airport purportedly offers luggage lockers so you can make the best use of your time without worrying about your bags.

-Another one of the best parts about Keflavik International Airport/Reykjavk is the cheap flight deals to Iceland, especially if you are factoring it in as a layover.
+Another of the best parts about Keflavik International Airport/Reykjavik is the cheap flight deals to Iceland, especially if you are factoring it in as a layover.

-For example, if you’re flying JFK in New York to LHR in London, you might find you can save a mint on your airfare if you opt for a layover in Iceland.
+For example, if you’re flying JFK in New York to LHR in London, you might save a mint on your airfare if you opt for a layover in Iceland.
 That’s almost like being paid to take an extra vacation!
 See what I mean about saving money?

-With regard to Iceland itself, it’s best to go not in summer, but in winter when it’s totally worth braving the cold to see everything white, bright, and sparkling under snow, ice, and frost!
+About Iceland itself, it’s best to go not in summer but in winter when it’s worth braving the cold to see everything white, bright, and sparkling under snow, ice, and frost!

 See Related: Best Travel Accessories